GordonLei/BindingOfRug/README.md

 Ex) Emptying the console only works in Linux / Macs

-Ex) ASCII / unicode characters may not work depending on the OS
+Ex) ASCII / unicode characters may not work depending on the OS.
+NOTE: This is now deprecaetd since we are using letters and symbols found on the keyboard.
+However you can still change the code to reflect the better looking characters (most of these characters can be found commented in methods).

 - ex) IDE packages that emulate terminals (ex. platformio-ide-terminal package of the Atom IDE does not support ASCII characters of arrows)

 Monster Movement needs to be polished some more